Royce Lewis Player Props: Twins vs. Astros

-The Minnesota Twins and Royce Lewis, who went 2-for-5 with a home run and four RBI last time in action, take on Brandon Bielak and the Houston Astros at Minute Maid Park, Tuesday at 8:10 PM ET.
+After going 1-for-4 with a double in his last game, Royce Lewis and the Minnesota Twins face the Houston Astros (who will start Hunter Brown) at 8:10 PM ET on Wednesday.

-He collected four RBI (going 2-for-5 with a home run) in his last game against the Astros.
+In his last game he had a one-hit performance (1-for-4) against the Astros.

 Royce Lewis Game Info & Props vs. the Astros